Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Mockup of Yaveon Papers

-Yaveon 365 is your joker for top suppliers.
+Yaveon 365 is your ace up the sleeve for top suppliers

-ISO 9001 chapter 8.4 Control of externally provided processes, products and services formulates the requirements for supplier evaluation with regard to quality management in subsection 8.4.1 "General".
-It requires that suppliers of both physical materials and services must be comprehensively checked and evaluated.
+ISO 9001, Chapter 8.4 Control of externally provided processes, products and services, specifies in section 8.4.1 General the requirements for supplier evaluation in relation to quality management.
+It requires that both suppliers of physical materials and suppliers of services must be thoroughly assessed and evaluated.

-It also requires the retention of documented information on the evaluation process and its results as well as the measures resulting from such an evaluation.
-To achieve this, ISO 9001 requires companies to define criteria for the assessment.
-Typically, these are the criteria mentioned above.
-ISO 9001 does not specify how a supplier evaluation must be carried out.
+In addition, ISO 9001 requires the retention of documented information on the evaluation procedure, the results, and the measures taken as a result of such evaluations.
+To achieve this, companies must define criteria for evaluation – typically those mentioned above.
+However, ISO 9001 does not prescribe a fixed procedure for how supplier evaluation must be carried out.

 What does the EU GMP guideline require when using computerized systems?

-The EU GMP Guideline Annex 11 in the chapter on suppliers and service providers states that responsibilities must be contractually defined if third parties are used in the validated environment.
-The supplier's competence and reliability are to be considered key factors.
-Furthermore, explicitly documented quality audits (on site or by post) at the supplier's premises are prescribed.
-The corresponding audit results must be made available to the respective authority upon request.
+In the EU GMP guideline, Annex 11, the section on suppliers and service providers states that responsibilities must be contractually defined when third parties are used in a validated environment.
+The competence and reliability of the supplier are considered key factors.
+In addition, documented audits (on-site or remote) of suppliers are explicitly required.
+The corresponding audit results must be made available to authorities upon request.

 How is supplier evaluation carried out with the help of an ERP system?

-An ERP system can facilitate the creation of a supplier evaluation, as it contains numerous data required for the evaluation.
+An ERP system makes supplier evaluation much easier, as it contains a wide range of data needed for the process.

 • Complaints

-In many systems, it is also possible to define criteria, classifications and analyses and thus implement supplier evaluation on the basis of reliable values.
+In many systems, it is also possible to define criteria, classifications, and analyses, making it possible to carry out supplier evaluations based on reliable data.

 Supplier evaluation with Yaveon 365

-The Yaveon 365 industry-specific ERP solution offers specialized functions for the process manufacturing industry.
-The solution supports supplier relationship management in several important areas:
+The Yaveon 365 ERP industry solution provides specialized functions for the process industry.
+When it comes to supplier management, the solution supports companies in several key areas:

-• Transparency and traceability: the solution offers functions for the structured quality inspection of supplier materials.
-Inspection reports and deviations are documented to improve supplier evaluation.
+• Transparency and traceability: The solution offers functions for structured quality inspection of supplier materials.
+Inspection records and deviations are documented, improving the basis for supplier evaluation.

-• Quality management: Integrated quality control functions ensure that supplier materials can be regularly checked for quality in a structured manner.
-Inspection reports, tests and deviations can be documented directly and assigned to the supplier in order to have better data for supplier evaluation.
+• Quality management: With integrated functions for quality control, materials from suppliers can be checked regularly and systematically.
+Inspection records, tests, and deviations can be documented directly and assigned to suppliers, providing reliable data for supplier evaluation.

-• Supplier evaluations: The software allows evaluations to be created based on various criteria such as delivery reliability, quality and deadline reliability.
-These evaluations help to make informed decisions about the selection and retention of suppliers.
+• Supplier evaluations: The software makes it possible to create evaluations based on various criteria such as delivery reliability, quality, and adherence to deadlines.
+These evaluations support well-informed decisions when selecting and retaining suppliers.

-• Purchasing optimization: Through stored supplier information, Yaveon ProBatch facilitates purchase planning and can generate automatic purchase orders.
+• Procurement optimization: With supplier information stored in the system, Yaveon ProBatch simplifies purchasing planning and can even generate automatic orders.

-• Document management: The system enables seamless integration of documents such as supplier contracts, certificates or specifications.
-All relevant documents can be stored centrally and in an audit-proof manner, which reduces administration costs.
+• Document management: The system enables seamless integration of documents such as supplier contracts, certificates, or specifications.
+All relevant documents can be stored centrally and in an audit-proof way, reducing administrative effort.

-• Collaboration and communication: The integrated communication functions facilitate the exchange of information with suppliers, e.g. on quality requirements.
+• Collaboration and communication: Integrated communication features simplify exchanges with suppliers, for example regarding quality requirements.
 This improves collaboration and strengthens supplier relationships.

 To the solution